Loyola Rome: Programs

-Today the JFRC is the second largest study abroad program in Italy and one of the oldest and most successful in Western Europe.
+Today, Loyola Rome is the second largest study abroad program in Italy and one of the oldest and most successful in Western Europe.
 Over 400 students attend either or both semesters each year.
 It is led by Todd Waller, who was welcomed back in 2021 as director.
 Todd Waller is the founding Director of the Spring Hill College Italy Center in Bologna Italy.
 He has also directed two documentary films, and is the recipient of a doctorate in International Education from the University of London.
 He had previously served as associate dean of students from 2003 to 2009 and as dean of students from 2009 to 2010.
-The JFRC has gone through a dramatic transformation since the campus was purchased assuring its permanent home.
-An ambitious and highly successful fund raising effort was spearheaded by Iodice, a former director, to renovate the facilities and plan for the construction of a new building to house the growing number of students who wish to study at the JFRC.
-New academic programs were begun including Rome Start, where students spend their freshman year in Rome, and then finish their program in Chicago.
+Loyola Rome has gone through a dramatic transformation since the campus was purchased, ensuring its permanent home.
+An ambitious and highly successful fundraising effort was spearheaded by Iodice, a former director, to renovate the facilities and plan for the construction of a new building to house the growing number of students who wish to study at Loyola Rome.
+New academic programs were begun, including Rome Start, where students spend their freshman year in Rome, and then finish their program in Chicago.
 Luca Badetti, author of "I Believe in You", acts as the Rome Start program coordinator.
-PROLAW, which is a Masters in the Rule of Law, and a dual degree program between Loyola Andalucia and Loyola University Chicago are examples of other programs also hosted by the JFRC.
-The administrative and student life departments of the JFRC took on more student focused activities and improved management and financial processes and procedures.
-By 2016, the JFRC was considered the benchmark for best practices in the management of study abroad programs.
+PROLAW, which is a Masters in the Rule of Law, and a dual degree program between Loyola Andalucia and Loyola University Chicago are examples of other programs also hosted by Loyola Rome.
+The administrative and student life departments of Loyola Rome took on more student-focused activities and improved management and financial processes and procedures.
+By 2016, Loyola Rome was considered the benchmark for best practices in the management of study abroad programs.
 In addition, the Rome Center became the standard for safety and security for American campuses abroad and worked to assist other US universities to improve their security measures.

-In addition to offering a liberal arts curriculum, the JFRC plans study tours for its students throughout Italy.
+In addition to offering a liberal arts curriculum, Loyola Rome plans study tours for its students throughout Italy.

 In the Spring of 2008, it hosted its first international conference, "The Cross, The Crescent and the Ballot Box", a two-day symposium regarding the history and common ground of Islam and Christianity.

-Students at the JFRC attend classes four days a week, and most travel during the weekends to various places in Western Europe, Eastern Europe, and Northern Africa.
+Students at Loyola Rome attend classes four days a week, and most travel during the weekends to various places in Western Europe, Eastern Europe, and Northern Africa.

 Undergraduate enrollment each year is approximately 500 students.
 Most of the students are Loyola University Chicago students, while others are from various other universities in the United States, and often from other Jesuit Institutions.